 Volunteers bring the garden to life, illuminating the careful planning that created this tranquil garden space.
 From the significance of plants such as the winter plum to the symbolism of bats in the architecture, expect to discover details that you'd otherwise miss.

 Tours generally run multiple times daily and end with a cup of Chinese green tea in the scholar's study.
 The garden also organizes Chinatown tours through the historic neighborhood.

 Built in a year (1985-1986) as the first classical Chinese garden outside China, the Dr. Sun Yat-Sen Chinese Garden exhibits thoughtful work.
 The garden weaves Chinese tradition with British Columbia flora and fosters the interplay of four elements -- rock, water, plants, and architecture -- to create a serene space.

 Traditional Chinese gardens feature imported rocks from Lake Tai.
 The limestone rock is present throughout the space and looks alien in its twisting shapes.
-The cloudy jade green water is another traditional element and the clay-lined ponds are home to sleek and colorful koi (large carp).
+The cloudy jade green water is another traditional element, and the clay-lined pond is home to sleek and colorful koi (large carp).

 The architecture prominently displays woodcarvings that are finely crafted jigsaw pieces.
 No glue or nails are used to hold the pieces together.